evilsocket/bettercap/docs/install.md

     sudo apt-get install build-essential ruby-dev libpcap-dev

+### Installing on Kali Linux

+Kali Linux has bettercap packaged and added to the **kali-rolling** repositories.
+To install bettercap and all dependencies in one fell swoop on the latest version of Kali Linux:

+    apt-get update
+    apt-get install bettercap

 ### Stable Release ( GEM )

 You can easily install bettercap using the `gem install GEMNAME` command: